Looking for the best things to do in Chania at night? You’re in the right place!

 Apart from Platanias, neighboring Agia Marina also has its own worth-visiting dancing clubs.
 Villa Club, Cabana Mare Beach Club, and Costa Costa Beach Bar are only a few options.

-Every bar and nightclub have their own identity and unique atmosphere.
+Every bar and nightclub has its own identity and unique atmosphere.
 If you feel like club-hopping, one night can never be enough to discover all clubs Chania has to offer.

 Experience a Greek Night Out